-When François Hollande's culture minister described London as a ‘suburb of Paris’, she didn't mean it as a compliment to either.
+When Paris mayor Anne Hidalgo described London as a ‘suburb of Paris’, she didn't mean it as a compliment to either.
 Her point was that London is an uglier, more dangerous version of the French capital; at a stroke, she’d denigrated her Anglo-Saxon neighbours and encapsulated Parisians’ often contemptuous view of their own suburbs.
 We’re going to turn the comparison on its head: the much maligned banlieue of the French capital is effectively a major city in its own right, in terms of both population – roughly ten million to central Paris’s two – and the cultural activity that such a large bulk of people entails.

-So read on for our guide to the best entertainment and attractions the banlieue has to offer.
+Read on for more of the best entertainment and attractions the banlieue has to offer.
 Crossing the Périph’ may be one small step for man, but it’s a giant leap for touristkind.